 MAP-21 requires MPOs to develop a participation plan to involve interested parties, including citizens, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of persons with disabilities, and other interested parties.
-In doing so, MPOs must hold public meetings at convenient and accessible locations and times, and make public information available in electronically accessible formats.
+In doing so,

+MPOs must hold public meetings at convenient and accessible locations and times, and make public information available in electronically accessible formats.
 The resulting plan must support continued consultation by all interested parties in all aspects of the planning process.

-To seek participation of all interested parties in this plan update, the MRMPO held public meetings, distributed copies of the draft plan and information about the plan to groups and individuals representing the interests stated above.
-People were informed of plan development by mail and, in several instances, staff followed up on the mailings with telephone calls.
-The draft plan and information about its development was advertised in regional newspapers, and the MRMPO web site.
+To seek participation of all interested parties in this plan update, the MRMPO held public meetings and distributed copies of the draft plan and information about the plan.
+People were informed of plan development by mail, and it was advertised in regional newspapers, and the MRMPO web site.